Workplace Accident Attorney in Long Island, NY

 If your claim moves to settlement talks, companies and other organizations may try to get you to settle for less than what you deserve.
 Workers who are injured are often desperate.
 Medical costs can pile up.
 You may also be out of work and in need of money to pay your bills.
 Perhaps you are the sole breadwinner of your family and need resources to maintain your financial standing.

 Don’t assume that an insurer or an employer will offer a fair or just settlement for your injuries.
 They’re looking out for their bottom line.
 You should look out for yours.
-A lawyer from our firm knows how to handle negotiations and fight for a fair recovery.
+A Long Island workplace accident lawyer from our firm knows how to handle negotiations and fight for a fair recovery.

-Our Workplace Accident Lawyers Handle All Types of Claims
+Our Workplace Accident Attorneys Handle All Types of Claims

 Trial lawyers Richard Jaffe and Stephen Cohen and the team of attorneys at the Law Office of Cohen & Jaffe, LLP, have more than 100 years of combined experience in personal injury litigation, including workplace accidents.